 CarMax (KMX) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the used car dealership chain had gained 2.45% in the past month.
-In that same time, the Retail-Wholesale sector gained 3.51%, while the S&P 500 gained 0.85%.
+Prior to today's trading, shares of the used car dealership chain had gained 3.74% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 1.85% and the S&P 500's gain of 1.07% in that time.

 Investors will be hoping for strength from CarMax as it approaches its next earnings release.
-The company is expected to report EPS of $0.73, down 53.21% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.17 billion, down 23.02% from the year-ago period.
+On that day, CarMax is projected to report earnings of $0.73 per share, which would represent a year-over-year decline of 53.21%.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.2 billion, down 22.7% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for CarMax.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 16.58% lower.
-CarMax is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 4.69% lower.
+CarMax is currently a Zacks Rank #3 (Hold).

-Digging into valuation, CarMax currently has a Forward P/E ratio of 31.5.
-This valuation marks a premium compared to its industry's average Forward P/E of 25.92.
+Digging into valuation, CarMax currently has a Forward P/E ratio of 31.51.
+For comparison, its industry has an average Forward P/E of 25.7, which means CarMax is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.